Order Caps, Gowns, Tassels and Hoods

 Master’s degree students will have their hood placed around their shoulders (called hooding), by their thesis or project chair during their department/school/college event.
 Once bestowed upon you at your School/College event, you may wear your hood with your cap and gown to the Commencement Ceremony.

 Doctoral Degree Hoods

-Doctoral graduates will be hooded by their dissertation chair at the your departmental ceremony.
-Please bring your hood with you, and give it to your dissertation chair prior to the processional.
+Doctoral graduates will be hooded by their dissertation chair at your School/College ceremony.
+Please bring your hood with you and give it to your dissertation chair prior to the processional.

 History of Academic Regalia